 Global Poker Sites

 These poker rooms accept the entire world but many have decided to block a few US states.
-At the moment there is only 1 online poker room called BetOnline which is based in Panama that accepts every 50 US State.
+At the moment there is only 1 online poker room called BetOnline.ag, which is based in Panama, that accepts all 50 US States.
 There are two other main brands, the Revolution Network and the Merge Network.
 Lastly there is Bovada.
 Despite having a global presence these poker sites still struggle to bring in enough poker players because the way the United States tries to decline online gambling deposits.

 The Dilemmas and Fallacies of the System

 Ok, so now we understand there are two varieties of internet poker websites out there.
 Where do you even start?
-Well first off, if you live in a state where poker is not very popular, or your population is relatively low we recommend a Global Site such as one of the three below.
+Well first off, if you live in a state where poker is not very popular, or your population is relatively low we recommend a Global Site such as the two below.

-3. Bovada.lv – This is owned by Bodog.
+2. Bovada.lv – This is owned by Bodog.
 They set up this poker site to accept only Americans so while it’s not a Global poker site per say, it’s the only strictly American poker site.
-They now block players from Utah, New York, Washington and Maryland.
+They now block players from Delaware, Maryland, New Jersey, Nevada, New York, and Washington.

 On the other hand, if you live in a well populated State we recommend you selecting a poker site that is State run.
 While I don’t really like recommending a State run poker site because I don’t believe they will have enough games going, it might be the only option if you are having problems depositing at the websites mentioned above.
 Let me give you an example of this fallacy by looking at other countries that have taken the same approach.